Last Updated on April 1, 2022

 Thinking of going on a vacation?
 Before you do, consider vacationing closer to home to cut down on carbon emissions, or looking into eco tourism.

-In general, I recommend seeking out high quality small-scale hotels that implement sustainable practices, like composting, sourcing locally grown foods and utilizing renewable energy.
-These kind of hotels can reduce the global ecological footprint by as much as 48%.
+In general, I recommend seeking out high quality small-scale hotels that implement sustainable practices like composting, sourcing locally grown foods, and utilizing renewable energy.
+These kinds of hotels can reduce the global ecological footprint by as much as 48%

 Also, consider traveling via an electric vehicle – it can reduce the global ecological footprint by 40-50%!
 Or, try traveling via public transportation instead of using a gas powered vehicle.